AtaGowani/redacteduser/about.md

 ---
 ## My journey

 I’m not a privacy guru.
-I’m a software engineer who got fed up with how much of our digital lives are tracked, sold, and exploited — and decided to do something about it.
+I’m a software engineer who got fed up with how much of our digital lives are tracked, sold, and exploited.

-This space is a way for me to document and share what I am learning and utilizing:<br>
+As I began my own journey, I noticed that most privacy advice was either meant for high-risk individuals and called for completely leaving mainstream platforms, or it only offered surface-level tips - helpful in the short term, but not enough to build lasting, sustainable privacy habits.

+## What I want to provide

+This space is meant to be a place for learning out loud, for small digital rebellions, and for helping everyday users push back against all kinds of tracking and surveillance, one step at a time.

+The content here is meant to provide the following:

 🔐 How to take back control of your data<br>
 📱 Practical ways to pluck out big tech from your phone and life<br>
 🕵🏽‍♂️ How to move through the internet a little more quietly<br>

-## What I realized?

-As I began my own journey, I noticed that most privacy advice was either meant for high-risk individuals and called for completely leaving mainstream platforms, or it only offered surface-level tips - helpful in the short term, but not enough to build lasting, sustainable privacy habits.

-## What I want to provide

-This space is meant to be a place for learning out loud, for small digital rebellions, and for helping everyday users push back against all kinds of tracking and surveillance, one step at a time.

 **It’s not about going full tin-foil hat.
 It’s about knowing what’s watching you, and choosing when (or if) you want to be seen.**